 But all is not lost!
 There were things I liked about it.
 Heartstrings definitely had some pluses including Park Shin Hye, Kang Min Hyuk, the soundtrack, and the vibe of the drama were all wonderful.
 But the negatives were Jung Yong Hwa, the second couple, and the lack of conflict that resulted in a lot of boredom for me.

 Yet I can definitely see its broader appeal among fans because it does contain so many classic kdrama elements.
 So in the end, I’m glad I checked it out, but it will probably fade into the background very quickly.
-(Full Review Coming Soon)
+(Heartstrings Review)

 I initially had high hopes for this drama because of all of the high praises I read from drama fans.
 But sadly, I really didn’t like it.